thousandbrainsproject/tbp.monty/rfcs/efficient_saccades.md

 If we take advantage of the `GoalStateSelectors`'s unique input/output values, we could instead do any or all of the following:
   - If an LM emitted a goal state, use it.
 In the case of multiple LM-derived goal states, pick the one with the greatest confidence value.
 If there are ties, select the one with the highest expected salience.
   - If no LM has emitted a goal state, focus on the `SalienceMapSM`'s goal state.
-    - Initialize some scoring variable for each goal state.
-Let's call it `priority`.
+    - Initialize some scoring variable for each goal state to represent salience or priority.
+As `GoalState` objects already have a `confidence` attribute, we'll reuse that.
-    - Weight `priority` values based on `region_id` (e.g., make it zero or `nan` if it's on the wrong region, or simply filter out the off-object ones).
+    - Weight `confidence` values based on `object_id` (e.g., make it zero or `nan` if it's on the wrong region, or simply filter out the off-object ones).
-    - Weight `priority` values by salience.
+    - Weight `confidence` values by salience.
-    - Weight `priority` values by the magnitude of the displacement it would generate. (bigger displacements => faster hypothesis elimination)
+    - Weight `confidence` values by the magnitude of the displacement it would generate. (bigger displacements => faster hypothesis elimination)
-    - Weight `priority` values by a goal state's distance from previously visited areas.
+    - Weight `confidence` values by a goal state's distance from previously visited areas.

 Some of these rules help satisfy the one-object criterion, and others support efficiency.
 There are a lot of things we could try here, and we won't know what works until we do.
 Other potential rules are left as an exercise for the reader.

-### Integration
+# Integration with Monty

 ### Executing Goal States
 This RFC would move us down a very goal-state-heavy path.
 It's easy to imagine that a distant agent performing inference will produce achievable goal states at every step.
 This is a pretty big departure from Monty's existing behavior in which goal states are only occasionally generated and acted upon.
 The remainder of the time, actions are derived from model-free policies.